-Below you can find a complete list of Malagasy animals.
-We currently track 111 animals in Madagascar and are adding more every day!
+Below you can find a complete list of Madagascar animals.
+We currently track 200,000 species of animals in Madagascar and are adding more every day!

 The Official National Animals of Madagascar